joschmidt/php-ci-playground/README.md

 # The PHP Continuous Integration with Jenkins playground

-Stumbled upon http://jenkins-php.org/ and now looking for a test project to do a quickstart?
+Curious about http://jenkins-php.org/ and now looking for a test project to do a real quickstart?

 1. Follow the instructions on http://jenkins-php.org/
 2. Install the Jenkins git plugin